cainhill/cainhill.github.io/_off-topic/2025-01-05-powerpoint.md

 ---

-## The Minimum Expectation for PowerPoints
+## A minimum expectation for PowerPoints

 This isn’t about aesthetics.
 It’s about respecting your own time and your audience’s time.

 Every minute you spend reformatting an old deck is a minute you could have spent improving the *content*.

-So here’s the minimum expectation: **build PowerPoints that last.**
+So let strive to **build PowerPoints that last.**

 Follow these four rules, and you’ll stop wasting time rebranding slides, and start building presentations that survive change.